Team Members: Shoghi Bagul, Anmol Anubhai

 User Research and Key Insights

-Towards our aim, we decided to first meet some TFI fellows to understand greater details.
-To start with, we talked to a TFI fellow at “Shwaas” NGO.
-We attended a number of their sessions and observed the problems they faced while teaching.
-Then we talked to a number of other TFI fellows.
-After talking to them and also interacting with the Ahmedabad Municipal Corporation (AMC) education officer, we realized that instead of first targeting the municipal school teachers, who lack in motivation, we should begin with the TFI fellows who are a strong inspiration to the municipal school teachers.
+Towards our aim, we decided to first interview TFI fellows in order to understand details of the problem.
+To start with, we interviewed TFI fellows at “Shwaas” NGO.
+We conducted ethnographic research by attending a number of their sessions and observing the problems that they faced while teaching.
+After interviewing them, we interviewed the Ahmedabad Municipal Corporation (AMC) education officer who helped us realize that instead of first targeting the municipal school teachers, who lack in motivation, we should begin with the TFI fellows who are a strong inspiration to the municipal school teachers.
 The TFI fellows are very well educated.
 Based on our interviews, we realized that they needed less help with general subjects and needed more assistance/guidance while handling certain psychological issues that the children faced.

-A large number of children from low-income slum areas faced difficult situations at home and witnessed alcohol abuse, domestic violence and many other social evils.
+From our interviews we learnt that a large number of children from low-income slum areas face difficult situations at home and witnessed alcohol abuse, domestic violence and many other social evils.
 Thus, we decided to focus on psychological issues that these children face and try to find ways, using creative teaching methods, through which they can be educated in spite of such issues.
 We made two pools of students.
 One pool consisted of primary children who might suffer from disorders like ADHD (Attention Deficit Hyperactivity Disorder) while the other pool consisted of teenagers who might suffer from depression, peer pressure etc. Also instead of directly helping such students using an active line we thought we should start by educating teachers and parents through a passive line first.
 We met a leading Psychiatrist in Ahmedabad and learnt about ADHD.
-After this, we studied more about ADHD.
+After this, we studied ADHD in detail.

 Design Solution and Iteration